DaanSchar/nutritionbud/README.md

 - A long term overview, where the users statistics get displayed in a graph.
 - Tracking of quantative goals.

+## Backend
+You can find the backend built using flask [here](https://github.com/DaanSchar/NutritionBudBackend/tree/master).

 ## Gallery